TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-backup-recoveradroppedresource.md

 ## **Recommended Documents**

-* Please refer to [restore a dropped Azure Database for PostgreSQL server](https://docs.microsoft.com/azure/postgresql/howto-restore-dropped-server) to recover a dropped PostgreSQL server resource within 5 days from the time of server deletion.
+* See [restore a dropped Azure Database for PostgreSQL server](https://docs.microsoft.com/azure/postgresql/howto-restore-dropped-server) to recover a dropped PostgreSQL server resource within 5 days from the time of server deletion.
 The recommended steps will work only if the backup for the server is still available and not deleted from the system.
 * [Azure Database for PostgreSQL business continuity overview](https://docs.microsoft.com/azure/postgresql/concepts-business-continuity)
 * [Activity Log](https://docs.microsoft.com/azure/azure-monitor/platform/activity-log)